 In 2001, Willis was transferred from solitary to the general population at Parchman.
 The Hinds County Circuit Court realized his appeal had never been decided, so the county appointed a public defender who was joined by the Innocence Project.
 The legal team filed a motion for a new trial, citing the exclusion of relevant evidence and evidence of mishandling of the identification of Willis.
 In 2005, Judge Hilburn granted Willis a new trial and on March 6, 2006, the state dismissed the charges after the new judge assigned to the case said the evidence that had been excluded at the first trial would be admissible in the second trial.

 Willis later filed a wrongful conviction lawsuit.
-In 2011, he was approved for state compensation up to $50,000 for each of the 12 years he was imprisoned.
+In 2011, he was approved for state compensation of $500,000 for the 12 years he was imprisoned.

 – Maurice Possley